Mill House Social Enterprise Accelerator

 We have seen in previous GRIST programs include ventures that provide training and employment for individuals excluded from mainstream economic participation, such as people with intellectual disabilities, experience episodic mental health conditions or that have been incarcerated.

-- Business Model Report– Complete and polish business model report in our tested format that you can share with potential partners and investors
+- Business Model Report–A fit-for-purpose business model report that you can share with potential impact partners and investors

-- A supportive and experienced team including business mentors, and Mill House staff to empower you to rapidly develop your concept and Business Model
+- A supportive and experienced team including business mentors, and Mill House staff to empower you to rapidly develop your Minimum Viable Test

 - Need financial support?
 We have the discretion to support our Change Makers who are experiencing financial difficulties.
 We also offer flexible payment terms.
 There is a place to indicate in your application that you will need Fee Help

 - Also, consider the value of your time.
 In addition to the learning time and workshops, you will also have tasks to complete between sessions.
-We recommend that the Principal Founder will need at least 2-3 days a week during the program to be available to put the time in to develop your business and financial model.
-We encourage the participation of teams who can share the load so that not all team members have to attend every workshop
+We recommend that the Principal Founder will need at least 2-3 days a week during the program to be available to put the time in to develop your business and financial model and test your assumptions in the market.
+We encourage the participation of teams who can share the load so that your wellbeing and health are prioritised.

 Frequently Asked Questions